sss0bbb/scrape_em/readme.md

-# scrape_em
+# scrape_em.py

-scrape data from a hard to navigate site
+Scrape data from a site that is difficult to use.
+This is written for a very specific purpose and will not work as a general solution.

 ## Dependencies